grgbr/dpack/sphinx/api.rst

 (although porting to alternate C library such as `musl libc
 <https://www.musl-libc.org/>`_ should not be much of a hassle).

+DPack_ sources are distributed under the :ref:`GNU Lesser General Public License
+<lgpl>` whereas documentation manuals are distributed under the :ref:`GNU
+General Public License <gpl>`.

-DPack library API is organized around the following functional areas which you can refer to for further details :
+DPack_ library API is organized around the following functional areas which you can refer to for further details :

 * Encoder_,